 One of those walks which had been pre-planned months in advance to accommodate three different people’s schedules!
 Of course, as the date approached it became clear that it was to be pouring of rain all day and so with that in mind I arrived at Ardrossan ferry terminal in full waterproofs and hiking gear.
 Imagine my surprise then when my walking companion turned up in shorts and trail shoes!
 We couldn’t have looked more different and I even joked if we were going to the same place.
 He was to be the one laughing by the end of the day however, as the clouds lifted to reveal blue sky and warm sunshine.
 Ah well, first outing for my new jacket and it stood up well to the initial drenching we got!

 I have Dougie Russell to thank for this route!
-He had kindly mapped it out on Viewranger for me, making navigation super easy.
+He had kindly plotted it out on a mapping app for me, making navigation super easy.
 There is nothing better than walking a route suggested by a ‘local’ (read ‘someone who has moved to the island in recent years and has a habit of posting photos from his walks on social media rendering me insanely jealous!’)
 Can’t thank him enough for taking the time to plan this one out for me though, it was a cracker!

 Part One: the coastal walk (my favourite!)
 Wet underfoot but beautiful, remote, rugged….. and we saw a seal!